robsonalvesdevbr/mcp-gateway/README.md

 ### Gateway Operations

-Start up an MCP gateway.
+Start up an MCP Gateway.
 This can be used for one client, or to service multiple clients if using either `sse` or `streaming` transports.

 ```bash
 # Run the MCP gateway (stdio)